adamtow/geocuts/docs/English.md

 ## Creating Location Triggers
 We have already seen how the [Location Trigger Assistant](#assistant) guides you in creating a new Location Trigger.

->If you prefer, you can turn off the Assistant from Settings.
+> 💡 If you prefer, you can turn off the Assistant from Settings.
 Tapping on New Location Trigger from the home screen will load up the default location trigger template and display the Edit Location Trigger screen.
 From there you can adjust whatever setting you want in the new location trigger.

 If you want to add multiple locations at a time, GeoCuts currently supports three methods: